Published 2014-09-22.

 companion object, but they are non-blocking.

-The Scala compiler ensures that you won't mix up the methods provided by Future
+The Scala compiler ensures that you won't mix up the methods provided by Future and Iterable, however.

 -